بِسْمِ اللّٰهِ الرَّحْمٰنِ الرَّحِيمِ

 Monthly guest speaker sessions for existing Friday and Saturday halaqas, where available — using learning spaces many families already know and trust.

-Six language tracks
+Five language tracks

 Always free